root-project/root/README/ReleaseNotes/v606/index.md

 Improve the algorithm to compute the lower limit of an axis in log scale when its real lower limit is 0.
 The problem was reported in ROOT-7414.

+### TTeXDump

+From Dmitry Kalinkin (via github): Fix file corruption in TTeXDump::DrawPolyMarker` The current implementation of `TTeXDump` uses `TVirtualPS::PrintFast` based methods to output TeX markup with automatic linewraps.
+Yet these methods are optimized for PostScript format where there are a lot of space characters that are used for newline placement.
+Current `TTeXDump::DrawPolyMarker` would often produce a long contiguous lines that trigger a forceful linewrap that can happen in the middle of real number constant (ignored by latex) or even in the middle of latex command (producing incorrect file).
+One solution would be to rewrite TTeXDump using only `PrintRaw` (that you can't mix with `PrintStr/PrintFast/WriteReal`).
+The other would be to fix `PrintFast` to not introduce forced newline.
+The third option is less intrusive and just adds additional spaces to provide clues for the proper line wrapping (this is the one implemented in this change).

 ## 3D Graphics Libraries